 The new eServices site can be found at: https://stonewall.townsuite.com/

 To take advantage of this new customer portal you will need an ACTIVATION KEY.
 Please contact firstname.lastname@example.org for more information.

 You will then need to sign in and register your account.
 If you require any help with your initial sign in, a step-by-step cheat sheet can be found HERE.

 Tax Statements are mailed out each year in June/July.
 If you are moving please provide us with your new civic address and complete mailing address.
 It is most important that the Town be advised promptly of any change of ownership or mailing address in order to ensure that the tax statement is properly forwarded.
 If, however, an ownership change occurs and you receive a tax bill for a property you no longer own, please forward the tax bill to the current owner or return it immediately to the Town.
 It should be noted that failure to receive a bill does NOT excuse an owner from responsibility for payment of taxes nor relieve that owner from liability for any late payment penalty.

 The Manitoba Government introduced the Education Property Tax Rebate for 2021.
 Property owners will receive an Education Property Tax Rebate cheque for 25% of their school division tax levy in the month their taxes are due to reduce a portion of their education property taxes.
 No application is required.

 Manitoba Education Property Tax Credit Program

-The Manitoba Government offers an Education Property Tax Credit up to a maximum of $700.
-If you do not already have the Credit applied to your municipal property tax statement, you can still receive it.
-After November 15th, the MB Education Property Tax Credit can be claimed on your Personal Income Tax.
+The Manitoba Government offers an Education Property Tax Credit up to a maximum of $437.50.
+If you do not already have the Credit applied to your municipal property tax statement, it can be claimed on your Personal Income Tax.
 The Credit is claimed on the Manitoba Income Tax Form MB479 – Manitoba Credits.

 Savings for Seniors!